johnyj02/Prognostic-Predictions-post-Cardiac-Arrest/README.md

    * <b> Medications data</b>: This data set captures all medications that is admisitered to the patients post resuscitation.
 The data is recorded at periodic intervals i.e. a record is generated with a start and stop time for every medication administered.
    * <b> Temperature and blood pressure data</b>: This data continously captures the temperature and blood pressure of the patients post resuscitation.
 THe data is then aggregated at hourly intervals.
 We use the first 10 hours of the data in our analysis
    * <b> Expert interpretaion data</b>: The dataset comprises of EEG interpretations (Background and superimposed) from experts categorized into 3 -Flat activity, continous background activity and burst-suppression (alternating periods of flat with periods of activity).
 This data set was built in an effort to capture the anomalous patterns in the EEG second by second data.
 The data contains interpretation from multiple experts at various time periods, hence we can see that a single patient can have more than one EEG interpretation.

+## 3. Model Building:
+There were many challenges that needed to be addressed during the model building stage.
+In particular the subset of patients across random states in the test set was not in many cases a representative of the universe of patients and the absolute necessity of maintaining a low false positive rate